ArhanChaudhary/NAND/README.md

 #### Modifying Stack Frames or Internal Registers

 Modifying stack frames or the internal registers that respectively reside at memory addresses `256` to `2047` and `1` to `15` may lead to undefined behavior.
 This typically isn't possible without misusing `Memory.poke` or negative array indexing.
 See the [SecretPassword](#secretpassword) program for an in-depth example.

+#### Loading your Own Program

+NAND offers program validation for `.jack` files but not for `.vm` files.
+This means NAND's virtual machine compiler gives you free reign to call nonexistent functions, reference unassigned variables, or perform any other logically invalid memory operation.
+In most cases of such undefined behavior, the [virtual machine will escape](https://en.wikipedia.org/wiki/Virtual_machine_escape) and the screen simply won't display anything.
+It will be your responsibility to debug the program yourself.

 ### Hardware Specification